csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 application to constraint satisfaction is due to Bitner and Reingold (1975), although they trace the basic algorithm back to the 19th century.
 Bitner and Reingold also introduced the MRV heuristic, which they called the _most-constrained-variable_ heuristic.
 Brelaz (1979) used the degree heuristic as a tiebreaker after applying the MRV heuristic.
 The resulting algorithm, despite its simplicity, is still the best method for k-coloring arbitrary graphs.
 Haralick and Elliot (1980) proposed the least-constraining-value heuristic.

-Bibliographical and Historical Notes 229

 The basic backjumping method is due to John Gaschnig (1977, 1979).
 Kondrak and van Beek (1997) showed that this algorithm is essentially subsumed by forward checking.
 Conflict-directed backjumping was devised by Prosser (1993).
 The most general and powerful form of intelligent backtracking was actually developed very early on by Stallman and Sussman (1977).
-Their technique of **dependency-directed backtracking** led to the develop-

-DEPENDENCYDIRECTED BACKTRACKING

-ment of **truth maintenance systems** (Doyle, 1979), which we discuss in Section 12.6.2.
+Their technique of **dependency-directed backtracking** led to the development of **truth maintenance systems** (Doyle, 1979), which we discuss in Section 12.6.2.
 The connection between the two areas is analyzed by de Kleer (1989).

 The work of Stallman and Sussman also introduced the idea of **constraint learning**, in which partial results obtained by search can be saved and reused later in the search.
-The idea was formalized Dechter (1990a). **Backmarking** (Gaschnig, 1979) is a particularly sim-BACKMARKING

-ple method in which consistent and inconsistent pairwise assignments are saved and used to avoid rechecking constraints.
+The idea was formalized Dechter (1990a). **Backmarking** (Gaschnig, 1979) is a particularly simple method in which consistent and inconsistent pairwise assignments are saved and used to avoid rechecking constraints.
 Backmarking can be combined with conflict-directed backjumping; Kondrak and van Beek (1997) present a hybrid algorithm that provably subsumes either method taken separately.
-The method of **dynamic backtracking** (Ginsberg, 1993) re-DYNAMIC

-BACKTRACKING

-tains successful partial assignments from later subsets of variables when backtracking over an earlier choice that does not invalidate the later success.
+The method of **dynamic backtracking** (Ginsberg, 1993) retains successful partial assignments from later subsets of variables when backtracking over an earlier choice that does not invalidate the later success.

 Empirical studies of several randomized backtracking methods were done by Gomes _et al._ (2000) and Gomes and Selman (2001).
 Van Beek (2006) surveys backtracking.